 quickly skip to the end to confirm what we already predicted; we've read/heard/seen

-this before.
-If we stick with these works at all, we do so passively, as a
+imaginatively add.
+If we stick with these works at all, we do so passively,

-way of turning off our minds and escaping.
-We get the feeling when we're done
+as a way of turning off our minds and escaping.
+We get the feeling when we're

 3. Worthwhile literature